Joeski88/firsttimeforeverything/README.md

 1. Log in to GitHub and locate the [GitHub Repository]( https://joeski88.github.io/firsttimeforeverything/)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Main Branch".
 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link]( https://joeski88.github.io/firsttimeforeverything/) in the "GitHub Pages" section.